sourcefuse/terraform-aws-arc-ec2-autoscale-group/docs/module-usage-guide/README.md

 ### Tips and Recommendations

 - This module provisions EC2 Auto Scaling Groups with robust support for custom launch templates, instance profiles, scaling policies, and health checks.
 Built using a convention-based approach, it integrates seamlessly with other ARC infrastructure components such as ALBs, VPCs, and security groups.
-The module also offers optional configurations for CloudWatch metrics and alarms, enabling visibility into instance health and scaling activity.
+The module also offers optional configurations for CloudWatch metrics, enabling visibility into instance health and scaling activity.
 Users can fine-tune instance types, desired capacity, and scaling strategies to match workload requirements and cost considerations.
 Additionally, it supports tagging and lifecycle hooks to facilitate autoscaling-aware applications and ensure smooth instance termination during scale-in events.

 ## Troubleshooting